CiscoDevNet/terraform-provider-catalystcenter/docs/resources/device_replacement.md

 - `readiness_check_task_id` (String) The ID of the readiness check task
 - `replacement_device_platform` (String) The platform of the replacement device
 - `replacement_device_serial_number` (String) The serial number of the replacement device
+- `replacement_status` (String) The replacement status of the device as reported by Catalyst Center.
 - `replacement_time` (Number) The replacement time of the device replacement entry
 - `workflow_failed_step` (String) The failed step of the replacement workflow
 - `workflow_id` (String) The ID of the replacement workflow